Who We Are…

 Located in west central Georgia, just south of Atlanta and north of Macon along several major highways, Lamar County is a short commute for residents working in these areas or businesses transporting goods throughout the southeast.

-Lamar County was founded on November 2, 1921 by an amendment to the State Constitution.
+Lamar County was founded in November , 1920 by an amendment to the State Constitution.
 It is named after Lucius Quintus Cincinnatus Lamar, who served multiple terms as a United States Congressman, became a U.S. Senator, Secretary of the Interior under President Grover Cleveland and associate justice of the U.S. Supreme Court.
+Lamar County was officially in operation is January 1, 1921.
+HAPPY BIRTHDAY LAMAR COUNTY

 The county seat, Barnesville, was well known as the “Buggy Capital of the South” in the late 1800s and early 1900s.
 Barnesville had four buggy companies; most notably, the J.G.
 Smith and Sons Genuine Barnesville Buggies Factory.
 Since its beginnings over 25 years ago, the “Barnesville Buggy Days” festival has grown to become one of Georgia’s largest community festivals.
 Held annually the third weekend in September, the festival attracts more than 50,000 people and features crafts and a parade displaying original Barnesville Buggies.